 Tenancy also rests on successfully navigating two moots.
 “Almost three quarters of chambers show up to watch so it's pretty daunting,” one interviewee recalled.
 “The first tends to be quite friendly but come the second exercise you've got to build on that first experience to deliver a better, more virtuoso performance.”
 Part of the reason the moot is packed to the rafters with members is that “it gives everyone an opportunity to see what the pupils are like and read their skeleton arguments” before the tenancy vote, head of pupillage Andrew Hitchmough tells us.

 A tenancy recommendation is put together by the pupillage committee and anyone else the pupils have done work for, before the decision is put to a vote of all members.
-In 2016 neither pupil gained tenancy, after one of two had in 2015.
+In 2017 the set's single pupil took up tenancy.

 Tongues can take a rest for the next round, which sees around ten candidates picking up a pen to write a tax-related opinion of no more than 2,000 words over an eight-hour period.
 All the legislation and materials needed are provided by chambers; neither of the current pupils had undertaken any additional research during the process and agreed the time and word limits were a good test for life at the tax Bar where “it's important to express yourself succinctly.”
 Hitchmough is keen to see candidates produce “a well-written, clear and logical argument and a good legal analysis.”